sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 `alignmentSwitchType` sets the widget alignment for smaller devices, if different from larger devices.
 It accepts `'left'`, `'center'`, and `'right'`.

-`maxWidth` overrides the maximum width of the widget.
-The value defaults to `485`, assuming px, and can be decreased to force line breaks or increased if customizations such as the fontSize or altVersionTemplate are causing the widget to break into multiple lines.

-`marginTop`, `marginBottom`, `marginLeft`, and `marginRight` controls the proximity of the widget in px to other elements on the page.
-Each value can be increased to move the widget away from another element, or it can be decreased to allow the widget to overflow beyond the area of its parent element.

-`logoSize` scales the logo image to respond to a change in font size, to override local style being applied in error, or to otherwise adjust the logo size.
-The format is such that a value of `1.0` is equivalent to 100%.

 `logoStyle` overrides the inherited style of the logo image to accompany changes to `logoSize` or to override local style being applied in error.
 This is intended solely for positioning purposes - per <a href="https://media.sezzle.com/branding/2.0/merchant/sezzle-co-branding-guidelines.pdf" target="_blank">Sezzle's Brand Guidelines</a>, please do not alter or distort the logo image in any way.

-`lineHeight` overrides the inherited line height occupied by the widget.
-It accepts any CSS line-height values.

 ## Other Conditions